-For the year ended December 31, 2022, a \$1.8 million provision was made to the allowance for credit losses.
-A provision totaling \$2.1 million was made for the year ended December 31, 2021.
+For the year ended December 31, 2023, a \$1.5 million provision was made to the allowance for credit losses.
+A provision totaling \$1.8 million was made for the year ended December 31, 2022.

-The allowance for credit losses decreased to 1.04% of total loans at December 31, 2022, as compared to 1.07% at December 31, 2021.
-The provision of \$2.1 million recorded in 2021, and the provision of \$1.8 million recorded during 2022, are a result of charge-offs recognized primarily within the student loan portfolio and adjustment in qualitative factors related to economic uncertainties.
-For further discussion, refer to Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Asset Quality and Allowance for Credit Losses.
+The allowance for credit losses increased to 1.70% of total loans at December 31, 2023, as compared to 1.04% at December 31, 2022.
+The provision of \$1.8 million recorded in 2022, and the provision of \$1.5 million recorded during 2023, are a result of charge-offs recognized primarily within the student loan portfolio and adjustment in qualitative factors related to economic uncertainties.
+For further discussion, refer to "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Asset Quality and Allowance for Credit Losses."